Everything You Need to Know About The Musashi Experience

 What will accommodations be like?
 Will I need to share a room?

-In oder to access charming and unique lodges and Ryokan (traditional Japanese inn), our trips are based on two people sharing a room.
+In order to access charming and unique lodges and Ryokan (traditional Japanese inn), our trips are based on two people sharing a room.
 In one Nagano mountain lodge there may be more depending on the room.
 Couples and good friends will be allocated to the same room.

 Absolutely!
 Our retreat is designed to be inclusive and accommodating for participants of all ages and fitness levels.
 While some of our training sessions and hikes are of moderate intensity, this is not a hardcore boot camp.
 We strive to create a supportive environment where everyone can participate comfortably and safely.
+You will need to be comfortable walking at a slow pace, most days we’ll walk between 5-10 kilometres, mostly flat but with some up and down.

 Do you offer financing options?